Liouville PDE-based sliced-Wasserstein flow: Abstract

 \section{Abstract}

-The sliced Wasserstein flow (SWF), a nonparametric and implicit generative gradient flow, is applied to fair regression.
-We have improved the SWF in a few aspects.
-First, the stochastic diffusive term from the Fokker-Planck equation-based Monte Carlo is transformed to Liouville partial differential equation (PDE)-based transport with density estimation, however, without the diffusive term.
-Now, the computation of the Wasserstein barycenter is approximated by the SWF barycenter with the prescription of Kantorovich potentials for the induced gradient flow to generate its samples.
-These two efforts improve the convergence in training and testing SWF and SWF barycenters with reduced variance.
-Applying the generative SWF barycenter for fair regression demonstrates competent profiles in the accuracy-fairness Pareto curves.
+The sliced Wasserstein flow (SWF), a nonparametric and implicit generative gradient flow, is transformed into a Liouville partial differential equation (PDE)-based formalism.
+First, the stochastic diffusive term from the Fokker-Planck equation-based Monte Carlo is reformulated as a Liouville PDE-based transport without the diffusive term, essentially reflecting the probability flow ODE.
+The involved density estimation is handled by normalizing flows of neural ODE without an explicitly defined score function.
+Next, the computation of the Wasserstein barycenter is approximated by the Liouville PDE-based SWF barycenter with the prescription of Kantorovich potentials for the induced gradient flow to generate its samples.
+These two efforts show outperforming convergence in training and testing Liouville PDE-based SWF and SWF barycenters with reduced variance.
+Applying the generative Liouville PDE-based SWF barycenter for fair regression demonstrates competent profiles in the accuracy-fairness Pareto curves, with comparable and alternative choices against the standard SWF, and significant benefit in improving fairness with scalability in comparison to the exact Wasserstein barycenter.